 If SAML authentication is enabled, authenticating with passwords will still work for existing users.
 After SAML authentication is enabled, all newly created users will only be able to authenticate via SAML.

 For more information on setting up a SAML application, we recommend consulting the documentation of your preferred IdP.
-For more information on Google Workplace, please read Set up your own custom SAML application.
-For more information on One Login, please read Getting started with SAML.
+For more information on Google Workplace, see Set up your own custom SAML application.
+For more information on One Login, see Getting started with SAML.